Notkea/fa-tools/readme.md

 Licence and copyright
 ---------------------

-Copyright (C) 2021 Notkea.
+Copyright (C) 2021-2023 Notkea.

-_fa-scripts_ is distributed under the terms of European Union Public Licence version 1.2, a copy of which is provided in `licence.txt`.
+_fa-tools_ is distributed under the terms of European Union Public Licence version 1.2, a copy of which is provided in `licence.txt`.